Li Jiancheng: Da Tang Chuangye Qijuzhu

 "Qijuzhu" is a type of imperial diary which records the emperor's daily activities that appeared as early as the Han dynasty.
 The purpose of Qijuzhu is to help govern the emperor's behavior by faithfully recording the actions and words of the Emperor in court.
 The emperor must not read or ask about the Qijuzhu.
 In the Tang dynasty, imperial diarists were in charge of the Qijuzhu.
 According to convention, the Qijuzhu should be edited and the original diary destroyed after the death of the emperor.

 The author of Da Tang Chuangye Qijuzhu (大唐创业起居注, "Imperial diary of the foundation of the Great Tang") was Wen Daya (c.
-572 – 629 CE).
+572 – 629 CE; elder brother of Wen Yanbo).
 He served as Li Yuan's staff of records and witnessed the establishment of Tang dynasty in 618.
 Da Tang Chuangye Qijuzhu was a three-chapter book with a detailed narrative and a firsthand account of the 357 days of insurrection.
 His work was finished before Li Shimin began censoring the official imperial records.
-Since Wen Daya was a supporter of Li Shimin, he did not feel a need to exaggerate Li Jiancheng's contribution to Tang's founding.
+Since Wen Daya was a supporter of Li Shimin, (Note: Wen Daya's biography (《旧唐书·温大雅传》) is in vol.61 of the Old Book of Tang) he did not feel a need to exaggerate Li Jiancheng's contribution to Tang's founding.
 As the only complete original court diary left from pre-Qing times, Da Tang Chuangye Qijuzhu is now generally considered a more reliable source on early Tang Dynasty.

 Da Tang Chuangye Qijuzhu emphasizes that Li Yuan was the mastermind of the revolt against the Sui.
 Li Shimin, who was a teenager at the time, served only a secondary role in these events.
 In the official histories, Li Jiancheng was described as an incompetent crown prince.
 Wen Daya portrayed a different Li Jiancheng: a capable leader, generous and open-minded.
 He knew how to recruit talented people and did well in his early political career as a crown prince.
 Li Yuan, in Wen Daya's narrative, was a fearless leader with vision, courage and strategic planning.

 Contemporary historians have re-examined the evidence for events contained in the official histories (the Old Book of Tang, the New Book of Tang and Zizhi Tongjian) and have concluded that important elements were probably fabricated during the reign of Li Shimin at his order.
 On the basis of other material, most importantly Da-Tang Chuangye Qijuzhu, historians have been able to correct some of the bias and distortions of the official histories about the founding of the Tang dynasty.
 Da Tang Chuangye Qijuzhu provides a clear example of how Li Shimin rewritten history for his own favor.
 It also explains Li Jiancheng's historical image contradictions in the official histories.
 The truth that had intentionally been distorted and ignored by later official historians can be found in the Da Tang Chuangye Qijuzhu.